kontena/kontena/docs/using-kontena/applications.md

 ### Example `kontena.yml`

-Here's an example of typical WordPress application described in `kontena.yml` file.
+Here's an example of a typical WordPress application described in `kontena.yml` file.
 See the complete kontena.yml reference [here](../references/kontena-yml.md).

 ```
 wordpress: